 Welcome to the Grace College Art program!
 As an artist with a passion to teach, you will gain through an Art Education degree the qualifications to teach a broad range of visual arts media in grades K-12.

-Fully accredited, the teacher certification program is endorsed by the state of Indiana, North Central Association of Colleges and Schools, and the Association of Christian Schools International.
+Fully accredited, the teacher certification program is endorsed by the state of Indiana, and the Association of Christian Schools International.

 The purpose of the Art Education major is to advance your personal artistic specialty while developing knowledge, skills, and competencies in lesson planning, curriculum development, art production, classroom management, and instruction.